Canadian, Russian diplomats trade jibes over Ukraine dispute

 The post, prompted by Ukraine's accusation that Russian troops had crossed its border and retweeted many times, won online backing from Canada's foreign ministry.

-However, Russian diplomats responded with a map of their own showing the Black Sea region and the annexed Crimea region clearly labelled as Russia.
+However, Russian diplomats responded with a map of their own showing the Black Sea region and the annexed Crimea region clearly labeled as Russia.

 "Helping our Canadian colleagues to catch up with contemporary geography of Europe," said the Russian team.